krauters/monkey-patcher/README.md

 }

 // 3.
-Create a MonkeyPatcher instance with the desired namespace const stringPatcher = new MonkeyPatcher(String.prototype, 'utils')
+Create a MonkeyPatcher instance with the desired namespace const stringPatcher = new MonkeyPatcher(String.prototype, 'monkey-patcher')

 // 4.
 Patch the String class with the new methods stringPatcher.patch(stringMethods)